sammyfung/hk0weather/README.md

 $ scrapy list
 ```

-Run a regional weather data web crawler and export data to a JSON file.
+Run both web crawlers to export data and overwrite (or use -o instead of -O to append) a JSON file.

 ```
-$ scrapy crawl hkoweather -o hkoweather.json
+$ scrapy crawl hkoweather -O hkoweather.json
+$ scrapy crawl hkoforecast -O hkoforecast.json
 ```

 References